At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Flip-flops offer little to no protection against broken glass and other sidewalk debris.
 If you’re not willing to give your feet a cover, then at least keep your eyes open and remain alert.

 Treat.
 Yo.
 Self.

 And we’re not just including this one because we like pedicures.
 Promise.
-It’s important to keep your feet clean, moisturized, and pampered.
-Sunscreen is crucial.
+It’s important to keep your feet clean, moisturized and pampered.
 For one thing, everyone can see them, so you really might as well keep them looking their best.
 But in general, it’s a good idea to treat your feet kindly after they’ve been exposed to so much sun and dirt and water.
+And sunscreen is crucial.

 Leave blisters behind with these adorable leather Reef sandals.
 They also come with arch support.

 - 4. Olukai Women's Ohana Sandal, $44+, Amazon

 This TODAY favorite sandal lasts a long time, feels supportive and is available in 39 colors.

 - 5. Crocs Women's Capri V Sequin W Flip-Flop, $16, Amazon

 Reviewers praise these flip-flops for having good arch support that allows wearers to comfortably walk a decent distance.